- The Home Improvement Contractor Act

-Providing you have provided all the proper papers and the appropriate fees, you should receive your HIC registration within 4 weeks.
+Providing you have provided all the proper papers and the appropriate fees, you should receive your HIC registration within 2 to 7 days.

 PLEASE READ CAREFULLY TO MAKE SURE YOU ARE FOLLOWING THE LAW

-1. Operating without a certificate if registration issued by the administrator;
+1. Operating without a certificate of registration issued by the administrator;

 3. Failing to credit to the owner any payment they have made to the contractor or his salesperson in connection with a residential contracting transaction;

-4. Making any material misrepresentation in the procurement of a contract of making any false promise of a character likely to influence, persuade or induce the procurement of a contract;
+4. Making any material misrepresentation in the procurement of a contract by making any false promise of a character likely to influence, persuade or induce the procurement of a contract;

 5. Knowingly contracting beyond the scope of the registration as a contractor or subcontractor;